Redless/jekyll-now/_posts/2021-1-30-legends-of-runeterra-endure-aggro-guide.md

 I took this decklist from [Swim's website](https://www.swimstrim.com/runeterra/decks-and-meta), but it's not the current version of Endure Aggro that he's featuring, and I think this version is better than the one he's featuring.

-### How do I win games with the deck?
+## How do I win games with the deck?

 There are two primary strategies for winning with the deck.
 Try for a busted opener, but you may have to play more defensively for the combo depending on your hand.

 Plan A: Nut draw and blow them out turns 1-2
-These days deck after deck doesn't run good one and two drops, because they all want to bank the spell mana instead.
+These days a lot of decks don't run well-statted one and two drops.
 But Endure Aggro runs the most explosive 1 and 2 drops in the game, so you can sneak in a massive board advantage and do loads of nexus damage before your opponent can respond.
 Specifically, these four units will allow you to explode on most decks if you can draw the right combinations of them.

-- __Pesky Specter
+- __Pesky Specter__
-- Barkbeast
+- __Barkbeast__
-- Ravenous Butcher
+- __Ravenous Butcher__
-- Cursed Keeper__
+- __Cursed Keeper__

 The openings you should be aiming for are: